launchdarkly/integration-framework/docs/capabilities.md

 ## Trigger (`trigger`)

-**At the time of this writing, LaunchDarkly's trigger functionality is only available to customers opted in to an early access program.
-Email [partnerships@launchdarkly.com](mailto:partnerships@launchdarkly.com) to request access.**
+**LaunchDarkly's trigger functionality is only available to customers who have opted in to an Early Access Program (EAP).
+To access to this feature, [join the EAP](https://launchdarkly.com/eap).**

 The trigger capability is used to generate a unique webhook URL that your service can request to generate a user-defined flag change in LaunchDarkly.